kevin-benton/kevin-benton.github.io/README.md

 install the Jekyll gem locally as suggested.

 Overall, the install process went smoothly.
 The documentation provided by Jekyll is sufficient.

+## Creating the Site

+Github has posted some good [documentation](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll) for creating a site in a repo with Jekyll.
+For my site, I am going to serve Github pages from the root directory instead of the `docs` directory like in the tutorial.
+To install in the root directory, I had to add the `--force` flag to the `jekyll new` command.

+One issue not mentioned in the Github documentation is a small issue when using Jekyll 4.2.1 and Ruby 3.0.0.
+The work around is simple and is mitigated by running the command `bundle add webrick` in the site directory you have chosen after running `jekyll new --skip-bundle .`.

+Additionally, I am setting my github pages site to run from the main branch directly.

+After setting up the initial site and testing basic functionality locally, I changed a few of the defaults so that I could personalize the site.
+I then tested locally once more before pushing to Github for testing.